-- Duty hours
+- Duty Hours

-- Surgery logs
+- Surgery Logs

 - Research projects

 - Evaluations from faculty

 - Self-evaluation

-- Concerns or grievances
+- Concerns or Grievances

 The fellow will also be asked to complete evaluations on the retina faculty, the fellowship program, and the fellowship program director.
+All evaluations should be completed in a timely manner.